vectordotdev/timber-elixir/README.md

 * In the [Timber console](https://app.timber.io) use the query: `customer_id:abcd1234` or `amount:>100`.
 * **Warning:** metadata keys must use consistent types as the values.
 If `customer_id` key was sent an integer, it would not be indexed because it was first sent a string.
-See the "Custom events" example if you'd like to avoid this.
+See the "Custom events" example below if you'd like to avoid this.
   See [when to use metadata or events](#jibber-jabber).

 ---